Best Kitchen Sink Cookies

 Brown butter has a satisfyingly nutty flavor and smell and it adds caramel undertones to baked goods, like these cookies.

-First, you’ll want to start with unsalted butter.
-This is pretty controversial for us, because we almost always use salted butter.
-It’s just better.
-But when it comes to browning butter, the salt can cause the butter to foam up more when you’re melting it, making it harder to see when the milk solids are browning.
-This can make it much easier to overcook the butter and turn it into burnt butter instead of brown.
+First, you’ll want to start with unsalted butter because it browns more easily.
+The salt in salted butter can cause the butter to foam up more when you’re melting it, making it harder to see when the milk solids are browning.
+This can make it easier to overcook the butter and turn it into burnt butter instead of brown.

-- Melt butter in a pot over medium heat, stirring constantly.
+- Melt the butter in a pot over medium heat, stirring constantly.

-- Reduce the heat to medium-low when the butter starts to bubble, then cook for another 5 to 7 minutes until the butter has turned golden-to-medium brown in color and smells nutty (if it smells burnt, you’ve gone to far).
+- Cook for another 5 to 10 minutes until the butter has turned golden-to-medium brown in color and smells nutty (if it smells burnt, you’ve gone too far).

 Ingredients for the Kitchen Sink Cookies

 - All-purpose flour – we measure our flour using the spoon and level method when we develop baking recipes, so it’s really important that you do the same or your cookies won’t turn out right.
-For the spoon and level method of measuring, spoon flour into the measuring cup and then level it off instead of scooping the flour with the measuring cup.
 Spooning and leveling reduces the amount of flour used by almost a quarter cup, so you definitely want to use this method.
 Alternatively, you can weigh your flour instead (we use about 280 grams in this recipe).

-- Unsalted butter – as we mentioned above, unsalted butter is better than salted in this recipe because of how it browns.
+- Unsalted butter – unsalted butter is better than salted in this recipe because of how it browns.

 - Sugar – we use both granulated and brown sugar in this recipe as they each react differently and help give these cookies their signature texture and flavor.